CircuitQ: An open-source toolbox for superconducting circuits: Demonstration and benchmark

 In order to test the software and to check the accuracy of our numerical implementation, we perform benchmark tests for a variety of circuits.
-In addition to the three exemplary circuits, which have been previously discussed in this section, we complete the benchmark by adding the 0-$\pi$-Qubit~\cite{brooks_protected_2013}, the 4-body-coupler which is referred to as Circuit C in reference~\cite{menke_automated_2021} and a circuit containing a transmon capacitively coupled to a resonator, to the list of test circuits.
-The latter circuit is called QuCAT circuit here, as a similar version is discussed in the corresponding reference~\cite{gely_qucat_2020}.
-The code to construct those instances can be found in Appendix~\ref{appendix:code_benchmark_circuits}.
-We use existing software implementations to calculate the spectrum of those test circuits as a benchmark and compare the results of CircuitQ to it.
-As a reference we used the toolbox scQubits~\cite{koch_scqubitsscqubits_2020} for the transmon, fluxonium, 0-$\pi$-qubit, and persistent-current flux qubit circuit.
-The QuCAT circuit has been compared to it's implementation in the QuCAT toolbox~\cite{gely_qucat_2020}.
-The 4-body-coupler has been tested against a direct and individualised software implementation.
+In addition to the three example circuits that have been discussed in this section, we complete the benchmark by adding the 0-$\pi$-Qubit~\cite{brooks_protected_2013}, the 4-body-coupler which is referred to as \textit{Circuit C} in reference~\cite{menke_automated_2021} and the circuit of a transmon that is capacitively coupled to a resonator to the list of test circuits.
+The latter circuit is called the QuCAT circuit here, as a similar version is discussed in the corresponding reference~\cite{gely_qucat_2020}.
+The code to construct the CircuitQ instances can be found in Appendix~\ref{appendix:code_benchmark_circuits}.
+We use existing software implementations to calculate the spectrum of the test circuits as a benchmark and compare the results of CircuitQ to it.
+As a reference, we used the toolbox scQubits~\cite{groszkowski_scqubits_2021} for the transmon, fluxonium, 0-$\pi$-qubit and persistent-current flux qubit circuit.
+The QuCAT circuit has been compared to its implementation in the QuCAT toolbox~\cite{gely_qucat_2020}.
+The 4-body-coupler has been tested against a direct and individualized software implementation.
 As the test outcome depends on the size of the numerical matrices which represent the charge and flux variables, we vary the dimension of those matrices.
-The result is shown in Fig.~\ref{fig:benchmark}.
+The result is shown in figure~\ref{fig:benchmark}.
 CircuitQ automatically implements the transmon and flux qubit in the charge basis, and the fluxonium, 0-$\pi$-qubit and 4-body-coupler in the flux basis.
 The QuCAT circuit is implemented in a mixture of both bases.
 For the transmon, fluxonium and flux qubit as well as for the QuCAT circuit, we find a good agreement between CircuitQ and the benchmark implementation.
-However, we observe larger deviations for the 4-body-coupler and the 0-$\pi$-qubit, which are more complex circuits, even for large numerical matrices.
+As detailed in appendix~\ref{app:fluxonium_limitations}, it is still possible to observe numerical limitations on less complex circuits like the fluxonium qubit.
+We observe larger deviations for the 4-body-coupler and the 0-$\pi$-qubit, which are more complex circuits, even for large numerical matrices.
 For some circuits, a quantization of the node variables is not the most natural choice, as characteristic modes of the system might be a combination of several node variables.
-To get a more natural quantization, a coordinate transformation of the node variables can be performed prior to quantization.
+To find a more natural quantization, a coordinate transformation of the node variables can be performed prior to quantization.
 Therefore, the deviation for the 4-body-coupler and the 0-$\pi$-qubit can be attributed to the lack of an appropriate coordinate transformation.